 You’ll have a locker in the main building, where you can change outfits and store belongings.

-In your second week you’ll be introduced to the campus, programmes and all the wonderful people at Les Roches.
+During orientation week, you’ll be introduced to the campus, programs, and all the wonderful people at Les Roches.

 You can also set up your own society or activity – just let us know and we’ll help make it happen!
 Read more about campus life.

 The world’s your classroom!
-You could could go anywhere, depending on your passport eligibility, language skills, previous experience and the recruitment process preparation.
+You could go anywhere, depending on your passport eligibility, language skills, previous experience, and the recruitment process preparation.

-Every student has different needs and wants, therefore CDIP will guide you towards your goals within the legal framework.
-After graduation, the alumni department will offer different activities and services such as access to exclusive job offers and career counselling and networking.
+Every student has different needs and wants, therefore CDIP will guide you toward your goals within the legal framework.
+After graduation, the alumni department will offer different activities and services such as access to exclusive job offers and career counseling, and networking.

 Overall the students who use the CDIP’s tools receive numerous offers before and right after graduating (an average of three offers per student).
 Of course, this will depend on your flexibility and involvement.

 This varies greatly, some internships are paid, some unpaid.
-Others might offer a small remuneration and include meals, accommodation, training opportunities, transportation and laundry services etc. The CDIP department will be able to take into account your needs when looking at internship opportunities.
+Others might offer a small remuneration and include meals, accommodation, training opportunities, transportation, laundry services, etc. The CDIP department will be able to take into account your needs when looking at internship opportunities.

-There is one career day per semester and attendance is compulsory for students of all programs (IEL, BBA, PGD, MBA).
-Around 70+ international hospitality companies (around 160 recruiters) will offer internships, management training and/or jobs (including supervisory and management jobs).
+There is one career day per semester and attendance is compulsory for students of all programs (BBA, PGD, MBA).
+Around 70+ international hospitality companies (around 160 recruiters) will offer internships, management training, and/or jobs (including supervisory and management jobs).